 What if Parameter gives you the ability to transform data dynamically.
 Using this you can easily evaluate you data behaviour under different conditions dynamically.

-Lets say for below given Sales data table, you want to see how your sale’s amount is affected after applying various discount.
+Lets say for below given Sales data table, you want to see how your sales amounts are affected after applying various discount.

-You can simply create a What if parameter to pass the discount value dynamically to the Amount Measure that you are using to calculate Sales Amount, and can see the affected amount after applying certain discount.
+You can simply, create a What if parameter to pass the discount value dynamically to the Amount Measure which is being used to calculate sales amount to see the affected amount after applying certain discount.